 A. Plasters and stuccos applied to uninsulated, unstabilized walls.
-Unstabilized, uninsulated exterior CEB walls can be protected with plasters or stuccos with a minimum thickness of seven-eighths (7/8) inch, if adequate roof, parapet, canal, and window flashing is provided.
+Unstabilized, uninsulated exterior CEB walls can be protected with plasters or stuccos with a minimum thickness of seven-eighths inch, if adequate roof, parapet, canal, and window flashing is provided.

-(1) Portland-based plaster must be reinforced with self-furring metal wire mesh, minimum seventeen (17) gauge by one-and-a-half (1 1/2) inch openings, securely attached to the exterior CEB wall surface by nails or staples with a minimum penetration of one-and-a-half (1 1/2) inches.
-Such mesh fasteners shall have a maximum spacing sixteen (16) inches from each other.
+(1) Portland-based plaster must be reinforced with self-furring metal wire mesh, minimum 17 gauge by one and one-half inch openings, securely attached to the exterior CEB wall surface by nails or staples with a minimum penetration of one and one-half inches.
+Such mesh fasteners shall have a maximum spacing 16 inches from each other.
 Wood surfaces or areas of dissimilar materials to be covered with Portland-based plaster must be protected from moisture with asphalt felt, covered with expanded metal lath, securely attached to the CEB wall.